johnsosoka/ifpa-api-python/README.md

 ## Authentication

-The SDK requires an IFPA API key.
+The client requires an IFPA API key.
 You can obtain one from the [IFPA API documentation](https://api.ifpapinball.com/docs).

 ### Option 1: Environment Variable (Recommended)